AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 \note We would be very happy to receive your feedback/input on necessary changes for other
       platforms!

-Especially errors occurring in header \alibheader{lang/integers.hpp} might be quite likely for unknown platform / toolchain combinations.
-Here, a set of five compiler symbols might be passed using the build system (e.g., CMake), which are documented with symbol \ref ALIB_SIZEOF_INTEGER.
+Especially errors occurring in internal header \alibheader{lang/integers.inl} might be quite likely for unknown platform / toolchain combinations.
+Here, a set of five compiler-symbols might be passed using the build system (e.g., CMake), which are documented with symbol \ref ALIB_SIZEOF_INTEGER.

 <b>The C++ compiler warning level is defaulted to the bearable maximum.</b> This means, that the
 inclusion of \alib headers into a custom project's compilation process should never lead to